samghelms/similar_eqs_senior_proj/report/writeup.md

 This project will enable researchers and data scientists who work with mathematics texts to evaluate the intrinsic success of their embeddings.
 It may also enable better understanding of embedding in general.
 If I am able to create a large enough dataset of equivalent equations, the equivalent equations could also be used to train embeddings in a supervised fashion.

 ## Background
-This fall, I started working with a research group that Prof. John Lafferty helped found called [https://github.com/hopper-project](The Hopper Project).
+This fall, I started working with a research group that Prof. John Lafferty helped found called [The Hopper Project](https://github.com/hopper-project).
 The Hopper Project has created a dataset of academic articles from arxiv and coded up a pipeline that extracts LaTeX from these academic articles.
 I will extract equivalent equations from this dataset.

 ## Outcome: What I've Actually Created

-### A dataset for evaluating intrinsic similarities
+### A dataset of equations related by things like equals signs

-I have created a dataset of equivalent equations from these texts and provide benchmarks for various embeddings models using the equivalencies, which will be made available to the public via github.
-In early tests, I have found millions of candidates for generating equivalent equations in the arxiv dataset.
+You can get a premade dataset of with 5 million equations in it at [https://github.com/samghelms/similar_eqs_senior_proj](https://github.com/samghelms/similar_eqs_senior_proj), in the `all_eqs` folder.
+This is a folder of files with processed equations.
+The repository includes examples on how to read in and work with these files, and instructions on how to generate your own dataset of interesting equation pairs.

+These equations can be useful for a myriad of tasks, such as evaluating embeddings -- pairs split by relations should be equivalent in some sense -- or training embeddings models themselves.
+The final dataset has millions of equations, so the data can easily be used for such a task.

-### A set of benchmarks using this dataset
+### A set of scripts for tokenizing TeX and identifying useful equations

-I have created a set of benchmarks for working with this dataset.
+If you're reading this report on github, you probably already know this.

+The repository at [https://github.com/samghelms/similar_eqs_senior_proj](https://github.com/samghelms/similar_eqs_senior_proj) contains the library of scripts and instructions on how to use them, as well as a premade pipeline for processing TeX formulas.
+Every function is unit tested and has been reworked many times based on feedback from Hopper Project researchers and mistakes made in processing jobs.

 ### A suite of tools for working with equation embeddings

 Equations texts are harder to work with than normal english texts because they are written in LaTeX.
 I started working on a set of tools for visualizing mathematics in embeddings models this fall [@samghelms_mathviz:_2017].

-{WRITE MORE HERE}

-These tools include a tool for visualizing any embeddings for things that aren't easily represented as text in T-SNE plots {INS_CITE} and a method for using KaTeX in jupyter notebooks for a rich representation of math.
+This evolved into seeing how I contribute and work within existing tools.
+I've since come up with ways of rendering rich html/javascript representations of math in jupyter notebooks, and I have made a gist showing how to do so available to the public: [https://github.com/samghelms/similar_eqs_senior_proj](https://gist.github.com/samghelms/d1bd0a941c29044d6baa213ad96daa67).

+I also got interested in being able to visualize math on T-SNE plots (for the uninitiated: a 2d scatter plot that approximates high dimensional vectors).
+I'm currently developing a fully fledged library that allows you to easily create such plots, and you can see my prototype in action here: [https://samghelms.github.io/webgl-scatter/](https://samghelms.github.io/webgl-scatter/) (zoom in and hover!).

 # The Code